datacenter/ansible-role-aci-model/README.md

 - apic_use_proxy (defaults to false)
 - apic_validate_certs (defaults to true)

+### Ensure the playbook can find your datacenter.aci-model role
+If you installed the role from Galaxy, you should be fine.

+If you cloned it from Github, ensure you cloned it to a directory named datacenter.aci-model.
+Otherwise the playbook will not find the role with name "datacenter.aci-model".

+## Included example
+### Example inventory
 The following is an example of a topology defined in your inventory you can use with this role:

 ```yaml